Gins47/robo-fitness-advisor/README.md

-# Robo Fitness Adviser using OpenAI
+# Robo Fitness advisor using OpenAI

-In this sample project which uses ChatGPT from OpenAI to get the workout plan , Diet Plan and Food recipes for reducing or increasing body weight.
+This is a sample project which uses ChatGPT from OpenAI to get the workout plan , Diet Plan and Food recipes for reducing or increasing body weight.
 In this project the front-end is created using NextJS and backend using NestJS.

 ## ChatGPT